Corporate Video Production: Grow Your Business

 When your production brief is green-lit by all project stakeholders, you're ready to start pre-production.
 In pre-production, you're planning out all the details required for the execution (Production) Stage.
 If you haven't yet established the creative approach (treatment) and budget, you'll want to start there.

-If you're working with a video production company, they can typically use the production brief and any existing branding to help build creative concepts which may include"style frames" to give you a better idea of the visual direction they see for the video creative approach.
-Some video production companies may only be able to produce one "style" of video such as 2D character animation, while others may be able to produce all styles... keep that in mind as you approach a potential partner.
+If you're working with a video production company, they can typically use the production brief and any existing branding to help build creative concepts, which may include"style frames" to give you a better idea of the visual direction they see for the video creative approach.
+Style is important, so if you’re picking a pro production company, make sure they can produce in the style that fits your brand.

-Once the creative format is established, you'll typically either fall into scripted (which can include live-action or animated video), or non-scripted (editorial video like talking heads where dialogue in the video is from interview excerpts).
+Once the creative format is established, you'll typically either fall into scripted (which can include live-action or animated video) or non-scripted (editorial video like testimonials or interview excerpts).
 For scripted content, you'll start by building the script, while non-scripted editorial videos may have a rough story arch outline developed, with interview questions to support them.

-After your script or outline is developed, you'll go into the storyboarding process for scripted animation videos, while live-action videos may have storyboards, shot lists, or both depending on the budget and specific production needs.
-It's also at this point where higher-end live-action productions will go into additional steps such as production design, casting breakdowns, props, locations.... and more.
-It's important in this phase that all your branding is provided to the creative team so they can make sure they're incorporating the most up-to-date assets into the video if needed.
+After your script or outline is developed, you'll go into the storyboarding process.
+Animated videos always have storyboards, while live-action videos may have storyboards, shot lists, or both.
+Complex commercial live-action productions will go into additional steps such as production design, casting breakdowns, props, locations.... and more.
 Once all the creative is approved, you'll be ready to move into the next stage.

 voiceover